TeCSAR-UNCC/key-track/README.md

 # Key-track: A lightweight scalable LSTM-based Pedestrian tracker for Surveillance systems
 #### This is the main respository for the Key-Track system for Multi-Pedestrian tracking in surveillance systems.

-The project aims at Muli-object tracking
+The project aims at designing Muli-Pdestrian tracking system for surveillance cameras.